Heyvkram/S3.03-EscapeRoom/README.md

 		* Calculate and display the total income generated from ticket sales.
 		* Register users to receive notifications about important events.
 		* Simulate the notification of important events.
+		* Users can be kept personally informed by email or SMS as the case may be.
+		* **

 ## Project Structure